1st Army Corps (France): France 1944

 The battle cut off the German 308.
 Grenadier-Regiment on November 24, forcing the German troops to either surrender or intern themselves in Switzerland.
 On November 25, 1st Army Corps units liberated both Mulhouse (taken by a surprise armored drive) and Belfort (taken by assault of the 2e DIM).
-Realizing the German defense had been too static for their own good, General De Lattre (commander of the French First Army) directed both corps of his army to close on Burnhaupt in order to encircle the German LXIII.
+Realizing the German defense had been too static for their own good, General De Lattre (commander of the First Army) directed both corps of his army to close on Burnhaupt in order to encircle the German LXIII.
 Armeekorps (the former IV.
 Luftwaffe Korps).
 This maneuver succeeded on November 28, 1944, and resulted in the capture of over 10,000 German troops, crippling the LXIII.
 Armeekorps.
-French losses, however, had also been significant, and plans to immediately clear the Alsatian Plain of German forces had to be shelved while both sides gathered strength for the next battles.
+French losses had also been significant, and plans to immediately clear the Alsatian Plain of German forces had to be shelved while both sides gathered strength for the next battles.

 The November offensives of the French First Army and the U.S. Seventh Army had collapsed the German presence in Alsace to a roughly circular pocket around the town of Colmar on the Alsatian Plain.
 This Colmar Pocket contained the German 19.
 Armee.
 As the southernmost corps of Allied forces in northwestern Europe, the French 1st Army Corps now faced the Rhine at Huningue and held Mulhouse and the southern boundary of the Colmar Pocket.
 A French offensive in mid-December designed to collapse the Colmar Pocket failed for lack of offensive power and the requirement to cover more of the Allied front line as U.S. units were shifted north in response to the Ardennes Offensive.
 On January 1, 1945, the Germans launched Operation Nordwind, an offensive with the goal of recapturing Alsace.
 After the U.S. Seventh and French First Armies had held and turned back this offensive, the Allies were ready to reduce the Colmar Pocket once and for all.

 The 1st Army Corps led the attack against the Colmar Pocket on January 20, 1945.
-Fighting in woodlands and dense urban areas, the 1st Army Corps' attack stalled after the first day, meeting a German defense in depth and attracting German 19.
+Fighting in woodlands and dense urban areas, the 1st Army Corps' attack stalled after the first day, meeting a German defense in depth and attracting 19.
 Armee reinforcements.
 By the end of the month, however, other attacks by U.S. and French forces against the Colmar Pocket had forced the Germans to redistribute their troops, and an early February attack by the 1st Army Corps moved north through weak German resistance, reaching the bridge over the Rhine at Chalampé and making contact with the U.S. XXI Corps at Rouffach, south of Colmar.
 The final German forces in the 1st Army Corps' area retreated over the Rhine into Baden on February 9, 1945.
 Thereafter, the thrust of the Allied offensive moved to the north, and the 1st Army Corps was assigned the defense of the Rhine from the area south of Strasbourg to the Swiss frontier until mid-April 1945.